ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 Yes!!!...  what type of classes we can create?

 ### Abstract class - not allowed to instantiate
-Abstract classes are born, when classes are not allowed to instantiate.
+An Abstract class is the one, which is not allowed to instantiate.
 Without instatntiating, no objects are created.
 ```java
 public class GraphicObject {
    // declare fields